Questions to Ask a Wedding Photographer Before You Book

 My answer

 I recommend keeping the list focused and planning the group photographs around a natural pause in the day, often during the drinks reception when people are already together.
-Sometimes that is soon after the ceremony, but it depends on how the day is structured.
 With a clear list and one nominated helper to gather guests, most group photographs take around fifteen to twenty minutes.

 19. What are your payment terms and cancellation policy?